turingschool/front-end-curriculum/lessons/module-2/gentle-react-intro.md

 ### Components

 Components are JS constructor functions that compile our JSX and return HTML.
 In our previous examples we have a ButtonAndLabel component.
-We can use components in our JSX the same way that we would use HTML.
+We can create instances of our components the same way that we would use HTML.

-If I wanted to make four ButtonAndLabel combinations I could by doing the following.
+I can make four ButtonAndLabel combinations by doing the following.

 ```
 function App () {